google/earthengine-community/tutorials/creating-web-apps/index.md

 limitations under the License.
 -->

 The Earth Engine Javascript API allows users to develop and deploy web apps to make datasets and results easy to explore and query.
 In addition to being able to control how others interact with your data, this lets individuals without Earth Engine access explore your data without having to use the code editor.
-In this tutorial, we will give an introduction to developing a simple Earth Engine web app for a sample dataset (in this case, some global gridded ground-level concentration estimates for particulate matter under 2.5 microns (PM2.5).
-The tutorial breaks down the web app development process into some major stages, with relevant comments accompanying the code blocks, for accessibility.
+In this tutorial, we will give an introduction to developing a simple Earth Engine web app for a sample dataset (in this case, some global gridded ground-level concentration estimates for particulate matter under 2.5 microns (PM2.5)).
+The tutorial breaks down the web app development process into some major stages, with relevant comments accompanying the code blocks.
 All web app development starts by writing a regular script on the code editor using the Earth Engine JavaScript API.

 ## Generating a new base map for your web app